-After several years of practicing on himself and friends, he started piercing professionally in March of 1993 at Inferno, a punk boutique on the 600 block of South Street.
+After several years of practicing on himself and friends, he started piercing professionally in March of 1993 at Inferno, a punk boutique off of South Street.
 Shortly after finishing his MFA, he established Infinite Body Piercing, Inc. in late 1994, and went on to open the Philadelphia studio in its current location on February 1, 1995.

 In his over twenty-five years in the industry, James has been actively involved at an industry-wide level in legislative, educational, and public relations projects.
 He has taught numerous classes at the annual Association of Professional Piercers Conference and Exposition, spoken on body modification at the University of Pennsylvania School of Nursing, talked about writing as a life skill to students at Temple University, and lectured on body piercing at events and locations as diverse as the APP/LBP seminars in Mexico City and BMXnet in Essen, Germany.